ray5fjdeci/ray5fjdeci.github.com/_posts/2017-07-18-vc-ico-idea.md

 - [23 July] Publicity
 - [25 July] Launch ICO

-I figured if I could get everything done in about 10 days, it'd be great &mdash; even if the experiment doesn't raise anything.
+I figured if I could get everything done in about 10 days, it'd be great &mdash; even if the ICO doesn't end up raising anything.
+It's an experiment after all&hellip; and the worst case scenario means I learn a ton about Ethereum and ICOs in the process.

 ## The Basics 🍼

-Check these excellent resources out, for an explanation of the basics:
+I knew very little about cryptocurrencies and blockchain, so after a lot of reading I found a few resources that provided the most bang for word.

+These are:

 -  [Explain Bitcoin like I'm 5](https://medium.com/@nik5ter/explain-bitcoin-like-im-five-73b4257ac833)
 -  [Blockchain 101: A visual demo &mdash; Video](https://www.youtube.com/watch?v=_160oMzblY8)
 -  [Ethereum WhitePaper](https://solidity.readthedocs.io/en/latest/introduction-to-smart-contracts.html)

-For more on Ethereum, read along:
+Once those are covered, we can proceed to learn more on Ethereum.
+Go through the last few links before reading along.

 ### Ethereum Concepts